How to Increase Home Value With Budget-Friendly Renovations

 You can take a look at our findings or jump below the graphic to read the transcript.

-Nearly 4 out of 5 homeowners have considered home improvements during the COVID-19 pandemic, according to a May 2020 Houzz survey.
+Nearly 4 out of 5 homeowners have considered home improvements during the COVID-19 pandemic.
 Here are some ideas to spruce up your space without breaking the bank.

 Give your kitchen a facelift